 Not everyone thrives in a virtual workplace environment.
 Employees that are extroverts, for example, will be missing the opportunity to engage with (and gain energy from) fellow colleagues.
 On the other hand, introverts face unique challenges in group video calls.
 Get to know your employees so you can support their communication, learning, and socialization preferences as early as you can.

 We all have blind spots.
-Encourage employees to voice their thoughts and concerns to help move the organization forward.
+Encourage employees to voice their thoughts and concerns to have meaningful conversations that help move the organization forward.